slsys/Gateway/trv_ext_temp_eng.md

-It is possible to use an external themperature sensor for TRV thermostat (Model TS0601).
+It is possible to use an external temperature sensor for TRV thermostat (Model TS0601).

 1. Set an object name in the `SB rule` column to the `temperature` state of the external temperature sensor.
 For example: `room1.temperature`